 We just came from Florida.
 Katherine Abbey Hanna Park in Jacksonville 500 Wonderwood Drive, Jacksonville, Fl, 32233 (904)249-4700 was very accepting to dogs and even cats I saw some cats.
 Our two dogs had a wonderful time there.
 We stayed at the RV camp site which was not all that expensive.
 There is a lake as well, the Atlantic Beach was not that far about a block away.
 I highly recommend this Park for dogs and cats!!!
 (Thank You - R. Silva)

-Jacksonville--Beach Blvd Humane Society has a free dog park with areas
+get to him!
+Jacksonville--Beach Blvd Humane Society has a free dog

 (Thank You - Christy W)

 Dogs are welcome at Jacksonville Beach, as long as they are leashed.
 (Thank You - Terrie)

 Pet-FriendlyTravel.Com allows you to take ALL your loved ones with you on vacation!
 We have THOUSANDS of pet-friendly hotels, motels, Bed and Breakfasts, and rentals that are owned and operated by pet lovers just like yourself!
 Be sure and look for the Pet-Friendly savings logo for extra discounts and services!